-Looking for WordPress alternatives?
+Looking for the best WordPress alternatives in 2019?

 WordPress powers a whopping 60% of all websites, which also means that the remaining 40% of the Content Management System (CMS) market shares goes to the popular alternatives to WordPress.

 So, if you’re looking for some fresh CMS or simply alternative blogging platforms, you should definitely try any of the following.

 - WordPress Alternatives: Top 10 WordPress Competitors in 2019

 WordPress Alternatives: Top 10 WordPress Competitors in 2019

 Here is the list of top 10 alternatives to WordPress for your next project:

 Medium is a fierce competitor of WordPress.